Horoya 0-0 Wydad Casablanca: Moroccans hold Horoya to goalless draw in Conakry | Goal.com

 Knowing that they recorded a 0-0 scoreline at home against Al Ahly at this stage of the competition last season, before capitulating in the second leg, Horoya might be a bit concerned.

-Wydad should be satisfied with the draw as they search for a third Caf Champions League crown, the previous title having been won as recent as two years ago.
+Wydad appeared satisfied with the draw as they search for a third Caf Champions League crown, the last having been won as recent as two years ago.

 The result saw Horoya extend their unbeaten home run in the competition to 16 games.